 Since you are reading this article, it's safe to assume that you have a pretty successful practice.
 You are probably in your mid-to-late thirties or forties, and your practice is grossing in the mid to high six figures.
 You should be feeling pretty secure, comfortable and pleased by your success.
 Maybe, however, you are wondering “So, what's next?”

-“Solo Economic Dependency”… you are doing all the work yourself and that's the trap.
+“Solo Economic Dependency”… you are doing all the work yourself, and that's the trap.
 Okay, you can take some courses and learn how to work more efficiently, shave some valuable seconds from a procedure.
-You can learn how to manage time, staff and patients better.
+You can learn how to manage time, staff and patients are better.
 You can increase gross revenues somewhat, but the truth is, you've peaked out.
 You are about as successful as you can be going it alone, so what's next?

 Consider the following realities of Solo Economic Dependency: working for every dollar your practice brings in, losing money every time you are absent from the office, taking the chance of losing the entire value of your practice because of death or disability and not having a successor in place.
 If these are not a concern to you, then you don't need to read any further.

 However, if these issues are a concern to you, then consider the following advantages you could enjoy: increase your income and make money without doing all the work yourself, eliminating financial loss when you are absent from the office, and securing the value of your practice no matter what.
 If these things are important to you, then you can't just sit and do nothing.
 It's time to make a decision to begin your next phase of development.